I. Formal Relationship Between the University and Students

 50. University Closure/Weather

-On rare occasions, the President (or designate) may elect to close the University due to inclement weather or other human or natural circumstance.
+On rare occasions, the President (or designate) may elect to close the University due to inclement weather or other human or natural circumstances.
 In such circumstances, classes and examinations are formally cancelled and rescheduled.
 Assignments due on the date of the closure must be submitted on the next day that the University is open.